redd4ford/spider/README.md

 ## How it works

-This CLI web crawler stores files to a storage and uses a DB to store the crawled page meta and the file path.
+This CLI web crawler stores files in storage and uses a DB to store the crawled page meta and the file path.

-Crawler will print the number of calls and elapsed time in the end of procedure.
+Crawler will print the number of calls and elapsed time at the end of the procedure.

 The key parameter of `crawl` is `--depth`.
-Depth level lets you specify how many child URLs (`<a>` tags inside the parent URL) you want to crawl.
+The depth level lets you specify how many child URLs (`<a>` tags inside the parent URL) you want to crawl.
 For instance:
 * `--depth 0` means "crawl just the parent page";
 * `--depth 1` means "crawl the parent page and all the links inside the parent page";
 * `--depth 2` means "crawl the parent page, all the links inside the parent page, and all the links inside those pages";
 * and so on.

 Spider has a cache to prevent re-loading of the pages that were previously scraped during **this command run**.
-This means that if parent URL contains the same link as its child (or some children share the same link, etc.), the crawler skips that link.
+This means that if the parent URL contains the same link as its child (or some children share the same link, etc.), the crawler skips that link.

-However, on command re-run, it does not skip the links that were scraped before; instead, it overwrites the files stored and updates the filepath in the DB.
+However, on command re-run, it does not skip the links that were scraped before; instead, it overwrites the files stored and updates the file path in the DB.

 Spider is asynchronous, which ensures that all the pages will eventually be scraped and stored.
 Donate me a couple of zettabyte hard drives, and I'll scrap the whole Internet with this thing.